kubernetes/enhancements/keps/sig-api-machinery/1965-kube-apiserver-identity/README.md

 will be re-used.
 The heartbeat controller will be added to kube-apiserver in a post-start hook.

-Each kube-apiserver will refresh its Lease every 10s by default.
-A GC controller will watch the Lease API using an informer, and periodically resync its local cache.
-On processing an item, the controller will delete the Lease if the last `renewTime` was more than `leaseDurationSeconds` ago (default to 1h).
+Each kube-apiserver will run a lease controller in a post-start-hook to refresh its Lease every 10s by default.
+A separate controller named [storageversiongc](https://github.com/kubernetes/kubernetes/blob/master/pkg/controller/storageversiongc/gc_controller.go) running in kube-controller-manager will watch the Lease API using an informer, and periodically resync its local cache.
+On processing an item, the `storageversiongc` controller will delete the Lease if the last `renewTime` was more than `leaseDurationSeconds` ago (default to 1h).
 The default `leaseDurationSeconds` is chosen to be way longer than the default refresh period, to tolerate clock skew and/or accidental refresh failure.
 The default resync period is 1h.
 By default, assuming negligible clock skew, a Lease will be deleted if the kube-apiserver fails to refresh its Lease for one to two hours.
-The GC controller will run in kube-controller-manager, to leverage leader election and reduce conflicts.
+The `storageversiongc` controller will run in kube-controller-manager, to leverage leader election and reduce conflicts.

 The refresh rate, lease duration will be configurable through kube-apiserver